qmk/qmk_firmware/keyboards/eyeohdesigns/babyv/readme.md

 7a.
 If you have an acrylic switch plate, add that next.
 ![acrylic](https://imgur.com/gzaugVM.jpg)

 7b.
 If you have an metal switch plate, the steps are a little different.
 First we need to confirm you have the acrylic piece facing the right way.
 The tabs on the metal are not exactly the same size.
-To check this, lay the acryli piece down, then set the metal/PCB component inside like this:
+To check this, lay the acrylic piece down, then set the metal/PCB component inside like this:

 ![testfit](https://imgur.com/YXshQl6.jpg)

 Leaving the PCB resting on your work area, bring the acrylic piece up to it.
 It should fit perfectly with little, if any, force.
 If it doesn't fit, move the PCB out of the way, flip the acrylic over, and try again.
-Once you get that situated, place the acrylic pice on top of the top pieces.
+Once you get that situated, place the acrylic pice on top of the top pieces and place the PCB/plate inside.

 ![acrylic](https://imgur.com/KOWSrOL.jpg)